QuantEcon/cbc_2024/wednesday/jax_intro.md

 In some ways, vectorization is the same in JAX as it is in NumPy.

-But there are also major differences, which we highlight here.
+But there are also differences, which we highlight here.

 As a running example, consider the function